-Within its areas of competence, each Committee makes proposals and recommendations and issues opinions to inform the deliberations of the Board of Directors.
-To this end, it may carry out or arrange to have carried out any external technical studies on matters within its competence, at the Company's expense, after having informed the Chairman of the Board of Directors or the Board of Directors itself, and subject to reporting thereon to the Board of Directors.
+Within its areas of competence, each Committee makes proposals and recommendations and issues opinions to inform the decisions of the Board of Directors.
+To this end, it may carry out or arrange to have carried out any external technical studies on matters within its competence, at the Company's expense, after having informed the Chairman or the Board of Directors itself, and subject to reporting thereon to the Board of Directors.